-Serological testing for type A influenza viruses is used for the laboratory diagnosis and follow-up of influenza patients as well as for the design of treatment, as the antiviral drug amantadine can be administered in combination with influenza A virus while amantadine cannot be administered in influenza B virus infection.
+Serological testing for type A influenza viruses is used for the laboratory diagnosis and follow-up of influenza patients as well as for the design of treatment, since in infection with influenza A virus the antiviral drug amantadine can be administered while in infection with influenza B virus amantadine can not be administered.

-Influenza virus, the causative agents of influenza, are RNA viruses of the Orthomyxoviridae family.
-The genome of influenza viruses is fragmented and comprises eight separate RNA clones, each encoding a specific protein.
+Influenza viruses, the causative agents of influenza, are RNA viruses of the Orthomyxoviridae family.
+The genome of influenza viruses is fragmented and comprises eight separate RNA chains, each encoding a specific protein.
 The virus is surrounded by an envelope consisting of lipids of the cell membrane together with viral proteins (hemagglutinin and neuraminidase, responsible for viral infectivity and virus release).
-Influenza viruses are genetically altered.
-Minor antigenic changes are the general rule (antigenic deflection) and are explained by the natural selection of point mutations in the hemagglutinin, under the pressure of the immune system.
+Influenza viruses are genetically changing.
+Minor antigenic changes are the general rule (antigenic drift) and are explained by the natural selection of point mutations in the hemagglutinin, under the pressure of the immune system.
 More pronounced changes (antigenic shifts) explain the periodic occurrence of influenza epidemics and pandemics.

-Influenza viruses are airborne and multiply normally in the nasopharynx mucosa, resulting in the appearance of rhinitis, pharyngitis or tracheobronchitis, after a 24-72 hour incubation period.
+Influenza viruses are airborne and propagate under normal conditions to the nasopharynx mucosa, resulting in the appearance of rhinitis, pharyngitis, or tracheobronchitis, after 24-72 hours incubation period.
 Pneumonia caused solely by the influenza virus is rare.
-As a rule, pneumonia is caused by infections with Staphylococcus, Streptococcus, Pneumococcal or Hemophilic.
-These infections can be controlled with antibiotics.
+As a rule, pneumonia is caused by infections with Staphylococcus, Streptococcus, Pneumococcal, or Hemophilus.
+These infections can be treated with antibiotics.

-Type A flu virus is the most important and most frequently observed influenza virus.
+Type A influenza virus is the most important and most frequently observed influenza virus.
 It causes repeated epidemics or even pandemics from time to time.
-After a 1-5 day incubation period in which the viruses multiply in the nasopharynx mucosa, rhinitis and pharyngitis accompanied by fever develop.
+After a 1-5 day incubation period, in which the viruses multiply in the nasopharynx mucosa, rhinitis, and pharyngitis accompanied by fever develop.
 Headache and muscle pain (myositis) may occur, which may be accompanied by nausea and loss of appetite.
-After 6 days, the fever may fall, but rhinitis, cough, and weakness persist for at least 1-2 weeks.
+After 6 days, the fever may fall, but rhinitis, cough, and weakness remain for at least 1-2 weeks.

-Type B influenza virus tends to have less antigenic changes and is involved in only a few epidemic outbreaks.
+Type B influenza virus tends to have fewer antigenic changes and is involved in only a few epidemic outbreaks.

 Influenza C virus is rarely isolated and plays a minor role as a pathogen.